SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-06.md

 In the asymmetric routing scenario shown in {{fig-use-case1}}, the host-facing router (or customer-facing router) cannot identify all prefixes in its host network (or customer network) solely using its local routing information.
 As a result, existing intra-domain SAV mechanisms (e.g., strict uRPF) solely using local routing information to generate SAV rules will have improper block problems in the case of asymmetric routing.

 Intra-domain SAVNET requires routers to exchange SAV-specific information among each other.
-SAVNET routers can use SAV-specific information provided by other routers as well as local SAV-specific information to generate more accurate SAV rules.
+The SAVNET router can use SAV-specific information provided by other routers as well as its own SAV-specific information to generate more accurate SAV rules.
 The use case in {{fig-use-case1}} has shown that intra-domain SAVNET can achieve more accurate SAV filtering compared with strict uRPF in asymmetric routing scenarios.

 ## Automatic Update